 Your days will be spent conducting tests and performing other assessments of new security software that you will be responsible for selecting and installing.
 You will need to know how to best manage a given budget for these items while maintaining a diligent watch over other budgetary concerns such as departmental payroll, hardware costs, expenses, and incidentals that occur during a budget cycle.

 Since you are a manager, you will be asked to do the hiring and firing for your security team.
-You will also need to be adept at working with employees who are having a difficult time, as well as being supportive when employees have a breakthrough moment in their lives—such as graduation from a master's degree program.
-The best managers are good communicators and their style will often be carried down through the department as an example of effective leadership.
+You will also need to be adept at working with employees who are having a difficult time and be supportive when employees have a breakthrough moment in their lives—such as graduating from a master's degree program in cyber security.
+The best cyber security managers are good communicators and their style will often be carried down through the department as an example of effective leadership.

 If you work in a governmental agency or if you are a government contractor, you will need to make sure that your staff receives the appropriate security clearances for the work you are doing.
 You and your department may need to meet the same level of scrutiny as those in the military or Homeland Security.

 Step 1: Obtain a Bachelor's Degree in Cyber Security or a Related Field